patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 > **Confidentiality, integrity and authenticity**

 As can be seen, the protocol is a bit more involved as just using GCM.
-However these primitives are generally available in all Java/Android environments so it may be the only option you have.
+However, these primitives are generally available in all Java/Android environments, so it may be the only option you have.
 Just consider the following:

 *   Use a 16 byte random initialization vector (use a strong [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator))
 *   Use 128+ bit MAC length (HMAC-SHA256 outputs 256 bit)